Putin puts nuclear forces on high alert, escalating tensions - NewsBreak

 But a senior U.S. defense official said that will probably change: “We are in day four.
 The Russians will learn and adapt.”

-Putin hasn’t disclosed his ultimate plans, but Western officials believe he is determined to overthrow Ukraine’s government and replace it with a regime of his own, reviving Moscow’s Cold War-era influence.

-The number of casualties from Europe's largest land conflict since World War II remained unclear amid the fog of war.
+The number of casualties from Europe’s largest land conflict since World War II remained unclear amid the confusion.

-Ukraine’s health minister reported Saturday that 198 people, including three children, had been killed and more than 1,000 others wounded.
-It was not clear whether those figures included both military and civilian casualties.
+Ukraine’s Interior Ministry said Sunday that 352 Ukrainian civilians have been killed, including 14 children.
+It said an additional 1,684 people, including 116 children, have been wounded.

-The U.N. refugee agency said Sunday that about 368,000 Ukrainians have arrived in neighboring countries since the invasion started Thursday.
+About 368,000 Ukrainians have arrived in neighboring countries since the invasion started Thursday, according to the U.N. refugee agency.

-Over the weekend, the U.S. pledged an additional $350 million in military assistance to Ukraine, including anti-tank weapons and body armor.
-Germany said it would send missiles and anti-tank weapons.

-Russia's economy has taken a pounding since the invasion, with the ruble plunging, the central bank calling for calm to avoid bank runs, and long lines forming at ATMs.
+Russia’s economy has taken a pounding since the invasion, with the ruble plunging and the central bank calling for calm to avoid bank runs.

-Putin sent forces into Ukraine after massing almost 200,000 troops along the country's borders.
-He claims the West has failed to take seriously Russia’s security concerns about NATO, the Western military alliance that Ukraine aspires to join.
-But he has also expressed scorn about Ukraine’s right to exist as an independent state.

-Russia claims its assault on Ukraine is aimed only at military targets, but bridges, schools and residential neighborhoods have been hit.
+Russia, which massed almost 200,000 troops along Ukraine’s borders, claims its assault is aimed only at military targets, but bridges, schools and residential neighborhoods have also been hit.

 Comments / 0